Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Juni 2025 23.32.17 UTC
+- WIB: Senin, 2 Juni 2025 00.24.17 UTC
-- WITA: Senin, 2 Juni 2025 00.32.17 UTC
+- WITA: Senin, 2 Juni 2025 01.24.17 UTC
-- WIT: Senin, 2 Juni 2025 01.32.17 UTC
+- WIT: Senin, 2 Juni 2025 02.24.17 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: technology
+Kategori: success